Sure, you can replace meat in a dish with plant-protein. But you’ve gotta add the savory, meaty, mouthwatering flavor back. THAT is vegan umami!

 I love mushroom and wild rice soup, which uses both shiitake mushrooms and vegetable broth concentrate.

 We had a dinner party recently, and our friend made an amazing risotto with dried porcini mushrooms and truffle oil.
 They are omnivores, but were awesome and made an amazing dish that I could enjoy also.
 Lemme tell ya, EVERYONE at the table raved about the risotto and mushrooms!

-There are MANY fermented foods that you may cook with already!
-They may not taste “meaty”, but they are definitely gonna bring that umami back into a dish you’ve removed the meat from.
+There are MANY fermented foods that you may cook with already.
+They may not taste “meaty”, but they definitely add umami back into a dish you’ve removed the meat from.

-- Worcestershire sauce – Typically made with anchovies, but health food stores carry vegan worcestershire sauce
+- Vegan worcestershire sauce – Typically made with anchovies, but health food stores carry vegan worcestershire sauce

-- Soy sauce – I mix soy sauce with nut butter for a crave-worthy satay sauce for dipping and pouring over salads.
+- Soy sauce – C’mon, you love dipping everything in soy sauce in a Japanese restaurant for a reason.
+Umami, my friend.
+I mix soy sauce with nut butter for a crave-worthy satay sauce for dipping and pouring over salads.